PokingOutsideOFF/Phonebook/README.md

    - `SENDER_NUMBER`: Required for sending SMS (Twilio Trial Number)
    - `COUNTRY_CODE`: Set up according to specific country's SMS receiver number

-4. Set up user secrets in the following manner:
+   Use the following command to set up user secrets:
    ```
-   dotnet user-secrets "SENDER_EMAIL" your_email_id
+   dotnet user-secrets "SENDER_EMAIL" "your_email_id"
    ```

-5. Perform migrations to create the table
+### 4. Database Migration
    ```
    dotnet ef migrations add InitialCreate
    dotnet ef database update
    ```

-## Packages Installed
+## Dependencies
+The project uses the following packages:
 1. Microsoft.EntityFrameworkCore: It is used to map database with the c# app
 2. Microsoft.Extensions.Configuration.UserSecrets: It is used to store sensitive data variable values like email id and password
 3. Twilio: It used for sending SMS to specified contact
 4. Spectre.Console: It is used for beautification of console App
 5. System.Configuration: It is used to get connection string from App.config

-## Project Workflow
+## Project Structure
-1. Models
+### 1. Models
    Contains Contact class which stores the contact name, phone number and email id

-2. PhonebookContext:
+### 2. PhonebookContext:
-   This class creates a database context using EF Core and Contact model which is used by Phonebook Repository class for database operations
+   Defines the database context using EF Core, and is responsible for managing the Contact model and interacting with the database.

-3. UserInput
+### 3. UserInput
-   This class takes input from user for performing CRUD operations or for sending mail/SMS.
+   Handles user input and commands for performing CRUD operations or sending emails/SMS.

-4. PhonebookService
+### 4. PhonebookService
-   This class takes the user input and sends to it the PhonebookRepo class based on the user choice for performing CRUD operation.
+   Processes user input and coordinates with the repository to perform the desired actions.
+It also manages email and SMS sending based on user choices.
-   It performs the function of sending mail and sms based on user choice

-5. PhonebookRepo
+### 5. PhonebookRepo
-   This class performs CRUD operations using the user inputs
+   Implements the CRUD operations, interacting with the database using the data provided by the user.